Aaryanaan/CollisionAvoidance/README.md

 ### Overview
 This project, developed in collaboration with **Skanska’s Safety Innovation Team**, aims to reduce jobsite accidents by integrating a **low-cost collision detection and avoidance system** into industrial scissor lifts.
 The system uses **ultrasonic sensors** to provide 360° proximity coverage, delivering adaptive alerts to operators and improving situational awareness in dynamic construction environments.
-Code for using a **time-of-flight** sensor is included, as it was tested throughout the prototyping process.
+Code for using a single **time-of-flight** sensor is included alongside a 2-dimensional python visualizer/mapper that uses pygame, as it was tested as a potential solution throughout the prototyping process.
 Use was eventually discarded in favor of a more robust solution.

 ---